Wartybix/git-cloud-sync/README.md

 `git remote set-url origin https://github.com/your-username/your-game-cloud-save`

+Alternatively you can fork this repository in GitHub first, and just clone your forked repository, in which case you shouldn't need to change the origin URL afterwards.

 Change the `upload-script.sh` script to include the save file(s) of your game where the commented line is.